Horse-drawn vehicle: General

-Vehicles pulled by one animal (or by animals in a single file) have two shafts that attach either side of the rearmost animal (the wheel animal or wheeler).
-Two animals in single file are referred to as a tandem arrangement, and three as a randem.
-Vehicles that are pulled by a pair (or by a team of several pairs) have a pole that attaches between the wheel pair.
-Other arrangements are also possible, for example, three or more abreast (a troika), a wheel pair with a single lead animal (a "unicorn"), or a wheel pair with three lead animals abreast (a "pickaxe").
+Vehicles pulled by one horse (or by two in a single file) have two ' that attach either side of the rearmost horse (the ').
+Two animals in single file are referred to as a tandem arrangement, and three as a '.
+Vehicles that are pulled by a (or by a of several pairs) have a ' that attaches between the wheelers.
+Other arrangements are also possible, for example, three or more abreast (a troika), a wheel pair with a single lead animal (a '), or a wheel pair with three lead animals abreast (a ').
 Very heavy loads sometimes had an additional team behind to slow the vehicle down steep hills.
 Sometimes at a steep hill with frequent traffic, such a team would be hired to passing wagons to help them up or down the hill.
 Horse-drawn carriages have been in use for at least 3,500 years.

 Two-wheeled vehicles are balanced by the distribution of weight of the load (driver, passengers, and goods) over the axle, and then held level by the animal – this means that the shafts (or sometimes a pole for two animals) must be fixed rigidly to the vehicle's body.
 Four-wheeled vehicles remain level on their own, and so the shafts or pole are hinged vertically, allowing them to rise and fall with the movement of the animals.
-A four-wheeled vehicle is also steered by the shafts or pole, which are attached to the front axle; this swivels on a turntable or "fifth wheel" beneath the vehicle.
+A four-wheeled vehicle is also steered by the shafts or pole, which are attached to the front axle; this swivels on a ' beneath the vehicle.